Kerbalnut/Batch-Scheduled-Backup/README.md

  2. What you expected to happen, and
  3. What actually happened.

-*Disclaimer:* There are absolutely no garauntees on a timeline for any bug to get fixed, or that they will ever get fixed at all.
-This is a free public project now after all, meaning I don't get paid for this and you are more than welcome to clone this repository, find & fix the bug yourself, and commit your changes back here.
+Disclaimer: There are absolutely no garauntees on a timeline for any bug to get fixed, or that they will ever get fixed at all.
+This is a free public project now, meaning I don't get paid for this and you are more than welcome to clone this repository, find & fix the bug yourself, and commit your changes back to master here.
+All that being said, I will do my best to update this as I find bugs and test & fix bugs others find if you are kind enough to post them here.

 # v0.1 IN PRODUCTION
 Yes, this is a functional script that has been running in production as a backup solution for one of our drive machines in the shop.